 During intake, the staff reviews any other available records (i.e. medical records, institutional files) and completes the PREA Risk Assessment Tool as part of the intake paperwork process.
 The Reenty Facilities PREA Risk Assessment Tool conforms to the PREA standard requirements.
-The At-Risk of Victimization section of the screening form includes questions regarding mental, physical, and developmental disabilities; age of the resident; physical build of the resident; whether the resident has been previously incarcerated; whether the resident's criminal history is exclusively nonviolent; whether the resident has prior convictions against an adult or child; whether or not the resident has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; whether the resident has previously experienced sexual victimization; the residents own perception of vulnerability, and whether the resident has been approached for sex/threatened with sexual assault while incarcerated.
-The At-Risk of Abusiveness section of the screening form includes questions of convicted sex offender with adult or child victim; history of domestic violence as a perpetrator; prior crimes of violence; incident reports for violent offenses while incarcerated; incident reports for sexual misconduct while incarcerated; and history of prior sexual abuse perpetration while incarcerated.
+The At Risk of Victimization section of the screening form includes questions regarding mental, physical, and developmental disabilities; age of the resident; physical build of the resident; whether the resident has been previously incarcerated; whether the resident's criminal history is exclusively nonviolent; whether the resident has prior convictions against an adult or child; whether or not the resident has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; whether the resident has previously experienced sexual victimization; the residents own perception of vulnerability, and whether the resident has been approached for sex/threatened with sexual assault while incarcerated.
+The At Risk of Abusiveness section of the screening form includes questions of convicted sex offender with adult or child victim; history of domestic violence as a perpetrator; prior crimes of violence; incident reports for violent offenses while incarcerated; incident reports for sexual misconduct while incarcerated; and history of prior sexual abuse perpetration while incarcerated.
 The risk screening tool is scored based on the number of affirmative responses.
-In section one for At-Risk of Victimization, if a resident has three or more affirmative responses to questions in the section or affirmative responses to specific questions, the resident is scored at risk for sexual victimization.
-In section two for At-Risk of Abusiveness, if a resident has three or more affirmative responses to questions in the section or affirmative responses to specific questions, the resident is identified for risk of abusiveness.
-During the observed risk screening of two residents at intake, the Security Monitor II asked one resident each question, provided clarifying information to the resident, and answered the resident's questions.
+In section one for At Risk of Victimization, if a resident has three or more affirmative responses to questions in the section or affirmative responses to specific questions, the resident is scored at risk for sexual victimization.
+In section two for At Risk of Abusiveness, if a resident has three or more affirmative responses to questions in the section or affirmative responses to specific questions, the resident is identified for risk of abusiveness.
+During the observed risk screening of a resident at intake, the Resident Monitor asked each question, provided clarifying information to the resident, and answered the resident's questions.
 The resident had no score for victimization or abusiveness.
 The resident signed the Risk Assessment Tool form acknowledging the answers were correct.
-The second resident was deaf.
-The Security Monitor II provided the risk assessment for the resident to read and complete.
-She communicated with the resident through written communication.
-The resident scored had no score for victimization or abusiveness.
-A resident that scores at risk for victimization or risk for abusiveness are tracked on a PREA At-Risk Victimized log and residents who are identified from screening to be a potential abuser are tracked on a PREA At-Risk Abuser log.
+A resident that scored at risk for victimization or risk for abusiveness are tracked on a PREA At-Risk Victimized log and residents who are identified from screening to be a potential abuser are tracked on a PREA At-Risk Abuser log.
 The form also documents if the resident requires a referral for medical or mental health services.
 The referral is noted on the risk assessment tool and the referral form Referral Verification.
-During the random resident interviews, eight residents stated staff asked them the questions and eight indicated that they were provided the form to fill out themselves.
-The Facility Director and PREA Compliance Manager reviewed the risk screening instruments with the Auditor.
-The Facility Director stated the assessments were completed by one staff member that was no longer employed at the facility and refresher training would be provided to intake staff.
-All residents indicated they were asked these questions on the day of their arrival and before they were assigned their room.
-The Auditor reviewed the PREA Risk Assessment Tools within the sixteen resident files and found all files compliant with the risk assessments completed on admission to the facility.
+During the random resident interviews, the majority of residents indicated they were asked these questions on the day of their arrival.
+The Auditor reviewed the PREA Risk Assessment Tools within eleven resident files and found all files compliant and risk assessments completed within the appropriate timeframes.